 As is the case with many complementary and alternative methods, the scientific community is often slow to regard Reiki as a legitimate treatment, but the limited research available is promising nonetheless.
-A 2014 study suggests that Reiki may aid with depression and anxiety.
-A 2011 study monitoring the impact of Reiki administered on chemotherapy patients found that the treatment improved their well-being.
+A 2014 research review suggests that Reiki may aid with pain and anxiety.
+A 2012 study monitoring the impact of Reiki administered on chemotherapy patients found that the treatment improved their well-being.
 The National Center of Complementary and Integrative Health notes that one of the biggest obstacles in finding quantifiable evidence for Reiki is that most studies carried out only monitor a small group of people and suggests that more rigorous trials are necessary.

 But if we approach Reiki less as a form of mysticism and more as an effective way to achieve a meditative state, these results are more concrete: Scientists do know, for example, how meditation can significantly change our brains, aiding in issues ranging from addiction to chronic pain to insomnia.
 Reiki, Patel says, can be seen as a potential means to achieve these ends.

 "Reiki is all about bringing balance and harmony, so it can assist with a myriad of symptoms from pain, mental fatigue, overwhelm, stress, and depression to weight loss, overcoming fears, healing past traumas, an elevated sense of connection, and much more," she says.
 "More than anything, I've found that Reiki brings people a deep feeling of peace and a renewed sense of trust for their path."
 In other words: As far as we're concerned, any attempt to tune into yourself and your needs is highly productive—even if it ultimately doesn't turn out to be the method for you.